MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-microsoft-purview-risk-and-compliance-solutions.md

 > [!IMPORTANT]
-> Read the [overview](#overview) to get a summary of the plan to deprecate the applicable older features from SharePoint records management.
-See the [migration strategies](migration-strategies.md) page for more details and links to important articles and pages.
+> Read the [overview](#overview) to get a summary of the plan to deprecate the applicable older features from SharePoint records management. for more information and links to important articles and pages, see [migration strategies](migration-strategies.md).
 >
 >Review the older information management and records management features in SharePoint [deprecation timeline](#deprecation-timeline) for dates that have been announced and for updates on new deprecation announcements.